aphuongle95/EEG_channel_reordering/README.md

 - [ ] implement attentive reordering with canonical keys and values

 Problems:
-- when running with CHARM remapping, the loss becomes NAN after sometime
+- when running with convolutional reordering, the loss becomes NAN after some epochs